An ocean glider before diving. -Image: Raimo Koptezky/HZG-

-There are a vast range of scales of motion that are present in the ocean -- from the large-scale oceanic gyres that fill the ocean basins, to the millimetre sized eddies in a turbulent tidal pool.
-It is this range of scales that presents the greatest difficulties in both observing and modelling ocean dynamics.
+A vast range of scales of motion is present in the ocean -- from the large-scale oceanic gyres that fill entire ocean basins to millimetre sized eddies that determine mixing.
+It is this range of scales that presents the greatest difficulties in both observing and modeling ocean and climate dynamics.

-Utilizing robotic ocean gliders for direct field measurement, high performance computer clusters for conducting numerical simulations, as well as construct theoretical models -- all to help understand and model turbulent processes in the oceans.
+The research group Small-scale Physics and Turbulence therefore works to understand ocean circulation, mixing, and transport processes through a study of the smallest turbulent scales of motion.
+It uses autonomous ocean gliders for direct field measurement, high performance computer clusters for conducting numerical simulations, as well as new theoretical models.
 Current, and ongoing, fields of investigation include:

 - North Sea coastal turbulence